If you die or are terminally ill, you or your beneficiaries will receive a payment, in addition to your super.More on Death cover

 You are employed in the electrical, electronic and communications industries (within a classification set out in Schedule B of the Electrical, Electronic and Communications Contracting Award 2010).

-You perform work of a sedentary, professional nature, with an annual taxable income of more than $100,000 and a university qualification, or you’re a Senior or Executive Manager.
+You perform work of a sedentary, professional nature, with an annual taxable income of more than $100,000 (which can be pro-rated for permanent part-time workers) and have a university qualification, or you’re a Senior or Executive Manager.

 For everything you need to know about our policy offering, terms and conditions click on the links below.

-If you’re self-employed and operating as a sole trader or an unincorporated partnership, you’re eligible for default Death and TPD cover when you join Cbus.
+If you’re self-employed and operating as a sole trader or in an unincorporated partnership, you may be eligible for default Death and TPD cover when you join Cbus.

-You’ll also be eligible for default Income Protection cover so if you’re temporarily unable to work because of an accident, you’ll receive a regular income payment.
+You’ll also be eligible for default Income Protection cover so if you’re temporarily unable to work because of an accident, and you meet the requirements of the Cbus Insurance Policy, you’ll receive a regular income payment.

 You can apply to change your cover any time after you join.